microsoft/fluentui-react-native/packages/experimental/Button/SPEC.md

 - `loader` - If specified, renders a `loader` before `children` while the `loading` flag is set to `true` in place of an icon.
 This slot is mutually exclusive to the icon slot.

 ### Props

+Below is the set of props the button supports:

 ```ts
 export interface ButtonProps extends Omit<IWithPressableOptions<ViewProps>, 'onPress'> {